 Tutorial lessons offered at Fairmont:

-Tutorial lessons are offered free of charge at Fairmont.
+Tutorial lessons are offered free of charge at Fairmont to any learners who would like to attend.

 Learners are identified for compulsory tutorial lessons based on their term marks and the relevant information is sent to their parents every term.